 |---|---|---|---|

-A mature control plane typically includes: an identity layer (per-tool credentials, ideally short-lived), a policy engine (what actions are allowed under what conditions), a tracing system (every step logged), and an evaluation/CI gate (block regressions).
-This is also where organizations enforce data governance: PII redaction, retention windows, and access controls for traces.
-If you’ve ever had to answer an enterprise customer’s question—“Can you prove the agent didn’t send customer data to an unauthorized endpoint?”—you understand why this matters.
+A mature control plane typically includes: per-tool identity (short-lived creds where possible), a policy engine (what actions are allowed and under what conditions), tracing (every step recorded), and an eval gate in CI (regressions block releases).
+This is also where data governance lives: PII redaction, retention windows, and access controls for traces.
+If procurement asks, “Can you prove what the agent did and why?” your answer needs to be a log and a policy, not a story.

-A minimal config example: constrain tools and enforce schemas
+A minimal config example: tool constraints plus output schemas

 # agent-policy.yaml (illustrative)